 “What’s the name of this town?”
-Vera asks, I assume more to break the silence than out of curiosity.
+Vera asks I assume more to break the silence than out of curiosity.

 “Peniche,” Rita says after checking her phone.

 From the little I can see outside the window, Peniche looks like a nondescript town somewhere on the coast of Portugal.
 The houses that line its narrow, deserted streets have none of the grandeur or charm of Lisbon and Óbidos.
-From some of the signs hanging on the buildings it appears that this town is a popular surfers’ destination.
+From some of the signs hanging on the buildings, it appears that this town is a popular surfers’ destination.
 There are signs for a surf school, a surf resort, a surf hostel, and a surf café and bar.
 All that’s missing are the surfers.
 I guess it’s either too late or too early in the season, or maybe it’s just too late in the day.

 “The house is a little bit out of town,” Rita clarifies.
 “About ten minutes from here.”
 I can almost hear the wheels in her head turning between the statements.
-She would have preferred to stay in a more central location, but she didn’t want to miss out on a good deal and driving a few miles out of the way was never a problem for her.
+She would have preferred to stay in a more central location, but she didn’t want to miss out on a good deal, and driving a few miles out of the way was never a problem for her.

 I personally could not care less where the house is located.
-It’s not like I have any plan to go out and look for more things to see and do.
+It’s not like I have any plans to go out and look for more things to see and do.
 I’ve seen enough for one day and I am happy to find some privacy to unwind and reflect on the day’s events.

 After crossing some more dark and forgettable parts of town, Rita parks the car on a dead-end street.
 The darkness that stretches beyond this street and the few clusters of flickering lights in the distance offer few clues as to what lies outside of town.
-We remove our luggage from the car and meet the host, who’s waiting for us on the sidewalk in front of a humble looking two-story house.
+We remove our luggage from the car and meet the host, who’s waiting for us on the sidewalk in front of a humble-looking two-story house.
 She punches a few numbers on a heavy lock attached to the handle, opens the front door, and lets us in.

 The wide granite staircase that appears behind the door is absolutely gorgeous and looks completely out of place in this ordinary house.
 The ornate design on the stained glass that decorates the top part of the front door definitely failed to alert me to what I was going to see upon stepping in, if that was its purpose.
 I feel my pulse accelerate as I climb the staircase, not because I am out of shape, but because I am excited about what’s to come.
 After spending two nights at a tiny apartment on the fourth floor of a creaky and musty apartment building in Lisbon, this place already feels like a little suburban palace.
 I can’t wait to see the rest of it.